slang-i18n/slang/slang/README.md

 flutter pub run slang
 ```

-### ➤ Missing Translations
+### ➤ Missing and Unused Translations

-Using `fallback_strategy: base_locale` may result in missing translations.
+You can find missing and unused translations by running a single command.

-You print them into a JSON / YAML file via this command:
+Missing translations only occurs when `fallback_strategy: base_locale` is used.

 ```sh
 flutter pub run slang analyze [--split] [--flat] [--full] [--outdir=assets/i18n]